-Franklin County commissioners rescind vote to open businesses despite stay-at-home order
+Franklin County commissioners rescind vote on businesses

 Peck was joined by Commissioner Bob Koch in rolling back their stance.
 Commissioner Clint Didier, who didn’t say anything at the public meeting, voted against rescinding.

-The vote followed an hourlong, closed-door executive session with County Prosecutor Shawn Sant, other county attorneys and Sheriff Jim Raymond.
+The vote followed an hour-long closed-door executive session with County Prosecutor Shawn Sant, other county attorneys and Sheriff Jim Raymond.

-Inslee and Ferguson issued a joint statement this week condemning Franklin County and the Snohomish County sheriff for decisions to allow nonessential businesses to reopen.
+Inslee and Ferguson issued a joint statement this week condemning Franklin and Snohomish counties for decisions to allow non-essential businesses to reopen.
 The Franklin County resolution only applied to businesses outside the incorporated areas of Pasco, Connell and Kahlotus.

-After the commissioners approved the handwritten resolution, the governor’s chief of staff, David Postman, told reporters it could legally jeopardize businesses and risk people’s health.
+After the commissioners approved the handwritten resolution, the governor’s chief of staff David Postman told reporters it could legally jeopardize businesses and risk people’s health.

 A letter from the governor’s office to Franklin County said businesses could be cited and fined if they violate the state order.
 They also can’t rely on the Franklin County resolution to defend themselves from those fines.